repath-project/repath-studio/SECURITY.md

 ## Reporting a Vulnerability

-Please send a detailed mail to contact@repath.studio to report security vulnerabilities.
+Please [open a security advisory](https://github.com/re-path/studio/security/advisories/new) or send a detailed mail to contact@repath.studio to report security vulnerabilities.
-Even when unsure whether the bug in question is an exploitable vulnerability, it is recommended to send the report to contact@repath.studio (and obviously not to discuss the issue anywhere else).
+Even when unsure whether the bug in question is an exploitable vulnerability, it is recommended to use the above methods and not discuss the issue anywhere else.